5 min read

-If any of the above is true, your fear of the dentist has kept you busy searching the internet for a solution.
-You are confused by all the options and information:
+If any of the above is true and your fear of the dentist has kept you busy searching the internet for a solution, you have come to the right place!

 The level of sedation dentistry that is the best choice for you depends on 2 factors:

 The greater your dentist fear the higher the level of sedation that should be used to ensure complete comfort.

 Sedation dentistry can be used for any dental procedure from simple cleaning to invasive dental surgery.
 The more involved the dental procedure the higher the level of sedation that should be used.

 Going to sleep for dental work or a medical procedure is not like going to bed at night!
 General Anesthesia is the administration of medications that make a person lose consciousness.